Is my boyfriend a pedophile?

 You may want to also pass on these resources to him; they are organizations to help stop illegal viewing behaviors and could helpful while he is looking for a therapist locally, or if he is not yet ready for that step:

 Watching child pornography is illegal, and having it on your computer is an offense that could result in jail time.
 However, encouraging him to get help, is a vital step towards keeping children safe and to his own personal healing journey.
 Many adults call or write us with similar problems, so he is not alone.
-Child Pornography: Getting Help to Stop is a helpful resource from our website highlighting some of the feelings he may be experiencing, legal ramifications, and encouraging seeking help to stop.
+Child Sexual Abuse Material: Getting Help to Stop is a helpful resource from our website highlighting some of the feelings he may be experiencing, legal ramifications, and encouraging seeking help to stop.

 If you do, that may be even more reason to encourage him to seek help.
 The conversation you have with him may be a difficult one, and it may not end in him finding specialized treatment immediately, but hopefully with encouragement, he will make the right decision.
 Although it seems you have already had one difficult conversation, our guidebook Let’s Talk may be a helpful resource for you when choose to talk to your boyfriend again about this situation.